chou17/novel/README.md

-AI novel generator (write the next plot for your novel)
+AI Chinese novel generator (write the next plot for your novel)

 Environment: